 The Hutchinson Public Arts Commission was established in 2006 in order to oversee the donations, maintenance, and funding of public art in the city of Hutchinson, Minnesota.
 The Commission acts in an advisory capacity to the City Council for the City and makes recommendations to the City Council on issues regarding public art within the city limits.

-The Public Arts Commission is composed of five members, four who serve staggered terms and one who is a member of the City Council.
+The Public Arts Commission is composed of seven members, six who serve staggered terms and one who is a member of the City Council.
 The Director of Planning/Zoning/Building and the Director of Parks/Recreation/Community Education serve as ex-officio members.

 Morgan is the Owner and CEO of The Clay Coyote in Hutchinson, Minnesota.
 The Clay Coyote is a small business incubator for emerging ceramic artists in central Minnesota.
 From 2004 to 2016, Morgan worked for the national nonprofit Consumer Reports where she educated the public and helped to empower consumers to make the marketplace more fair, safe, and healthy for everyone.
 Most recently serving as the Associate Director of Development, leading the Consumer Reports’ major donor giving efforts.
 Morgan previously worked for the Center for Public Integrity as an investigative reporter and researcher.

 Morgan is a 2001 graduate from the University of Wisconsin – River Falls where she studied political science, journalism, and art.
 In 2013, Morgan graduated with honors from Columbia University where she completed her Master’s in fundraising and nonprofit management.
 In her spare time she and her husband enjoy traveling, playing golf, and working with local nonprofits.

 Justin was born and raised in Hutchinson.
 He is excited to be serving on the Public Arts Commission and giving back to his hometown.
 Justin is a visual artist working in the medium of photography and is passionate about supporting working artists.